 Emphasize your main skillsets to get more jobs.
 For example, Emma Read’s virtual assistant business website highlights her talents in email marketing and social media marketing.

-Many virtual assistants work for clients in a different time zone, so their main working hours are in the evening when their children are asleep.
+Many virtual assistants work for clients in different time zones, so their main working hours are in the evening when their children are asleep.